 - Feel free to grill the peppers directly on the stovetop or outside.

 - Do not overcook the bell peppers; there should still be a bit of bite left on them.
-Make sure you stop cooking them as soon as you see blisters on their skins.
+Ensure you stop cooking them when you see blisters on their skins.

 Recipe variation

 - Other types of tomato.
-You can use whatever kind of tomatoes you have.
+You can use whatever kind of tomatoes you have for making Roman chicken.
 Try to use fresh ones, though, not canned tomatoes.

-- Other types of pepper.
-Bell peppers are the only types you should use for roman chicken — and you can use any color EXCEPT green bell peppers.
+- Other types of peppers.
+Bell peppers are the only types you should use — and you can use any color EXCEPT green bell peppers.

-Red, yellow, orange; they all turn sweet when roasted, but not the green ones.
-The slight bitterness in its flavor does not go well with roman chicken.
+Red, yellow, and orange; all turn sweet when roasted, but not the green ones.
+The slight bitterness in its flavor will not go well with Roman chicken.

-You should always serve pollo alla romana with bread.
+You should always serve Roman chicken with bread.

-Crusty or regular bread, it does not matter, as long as it soaks the sauce, and you can clean your plate with it. 🙂
+Crusty or regular bread does not matter as long as it absorbs the sauce, and you can clean your plate with it. 🙂

-If you want to stick to authentic Italian bread, semolina bread, or pane toscano would be excellent.
+Sticking to authentic Italian bread, semolina bread, or pane Toscano would be excellent.

-So, give this roman chicken a try this week and let me know what you think!
+So, try this Roman chicken recipe, and let me know what you think! 🙂

 Roman Chicken Recipe (Pollo alla Romana)